hsp-iit/roft/README.md

     The docker image provides `evince` and `eog` in order open pdf and png files, respectively.

 > In order to run part of the provided software it could be required to temporarily execute `xhost +` in a console outside of Docker in order to allow the container accessing the X server facilities.
 The command can be run even **after** the container has been already launched.

-> If you want to install the repository manually, please refer to the recipe contained in the [**`Dockerfile`**](./dockerfiles/Dockerfile).
-Please be aware that the results might differ if unsupported versions of the dependencies are used.

 > Support for reproducing the experiments on the HO-3D dataset will be added in the near future.